France to study nuclear facility blamed for children’s leukemia

 ``Now we have to find the biological proof: By what mechanism is this happening?″ he said.

-The study raises questions about how closely the French government monitors the La Hague nuclear waste center and the more than 50 nuclear power plants that supply France with 80 percent of its power.
+The study raises questions about how closely the French government keeps tabs on the La Hague nuclear waste center and the more than 50 nuclear power plants that supply France with 80 percent of its power.

 More jarring for local residents was the shadow it cast on their idyllic summer lifestyle, when children frolic in the surf as their parents eat oysters plucked fresh from the seaweed.